Direct data-driven control with signal temporal logic specifications: Problem statement

 \subsection{Problem statement}

-We are now interested in data-driven control that achieves STL specifications, while also optimizing performance.
-Data-driven control ranges from controllers that are designed from data-driven models to controllers synthesized directly from (a collection of) data.
-In this work, we are interested in the latter -- \emph{direct data-driven control}.
+We focus on direct data-driven synthesis of a controller that achieves optimal performance under STL specifications.
 More precisely, we will focus on using a single sequence of data to directly design a sound data-driven controller.
-Thus, given a finite input-output sequence $\mathbf w^\text{data}$ from an unknown LTI system $\Sigma= (\Z, \mathbb U\times\mathbb Y, \Beh)$, $\mathbf w^\text{data}\in\Bfint{[0,T]}$, we want to synthesize a control input $\u_0$, such that the trajectory initialized with $\mathbf w^\text{ini}$ has an optimal continuation for which $\y_0\models \varphi$.
+Thus, given a finite input-output sequence $\w^\text{data}$ from an unknown LTI system $\Sigma= (\Z, \mathbb U\times\mathbb Y, \Beh)$, $\w^\text{data}\in\Bfint{[0,T]}$, we want to synthesize a control input $\u_0$, such that the trajectory initialized with $\w^\text{ini}$ has a minimal cost continuation in terms of \eqref{eq:cost} for which $\y_0\models \varphi$.
+Formally this can be written as. \\[.1em]